Head Hunters: Release and reception

-Legacy
+Commercial performance

+Head Hunters was a commercial success, peaking at No. 13 on the Billboard 200 and at No. 2 on the Top R&B/Hip-Hop Albums chart.
+The album remained in the top 30 and top 5 respectively for each chart into the end of the next year.
+Ultimately, Head Hunters became the biggest-selling jazz album of all time until surpassed by George Benson's Breezin' in 1976.

+Reception and legacy

+The album received contemporary critical acclaim and continues to receive acclaim.
+Writing for AllMusic, Stephen Thomas Erlewine would say, "Head Hunters was a pivotal point in Herbie Hancock's career, bringing him into the vanguard of jazz fusion.
+Hancock had pushed avant-garde boundaries on his own albums and with Miles Davis, but he had never devoted himself to the groove as he did on Head Hunters," concluding, "Jazz purists, of course, decried the experiments at the time, but Head Hunters still sounds fresh and vital decades after its initial release, and its genre-bending proved vastly influential on not only jazz, but funk, soul, and hip-hop."

+Writing for Pitchfork, Jeremy Larson would say, "Head Hunters is the bond that connects unnamable forces at the center of jazz and of funk, divine aspirations and base desires, head and body.
+It’s foolish to try to name the spark of music like this, a parlor game better left to the comedown of an acid trip or a street preacher on his last leg.
+Head Hunters isn’t the god, it’s just five consummate pros jamming, with a light amount of editing and production."

 In 2005, the album was ranked number 498 in the book version of Rolling Stone magazine's list of the 500 Greatest Albums of All Time.
 While it was not included in Rolling Stones original 2003 online version of the list, nor its 2012 revision, it was ranked at number 254 in the 2020 revision.
 Head Hunters was a key release in Hancock's career and a defining moment in the genre of jazz, and has been an inspiration not only for jazz musicians, but also to funk, soul music, jazz funk and hip hop artists.
 The Library of Congress added it to the National Recording Registry, which collects "culturally, historically or aesthetically important" sound recordings from the 20th century.
 It was included in the book 1001 Albums You Must Hear Before You Die.